We use our hands for EVERYTHING.

 Wrist movement and wrist stability is the focus here.
 In order to be able to transfer energy from the body through the hands, we need to make sure every link in the chain is strong.

-When putting together a grip routine of your own, it’s a good idea to cycle through these different types of grips over the course of the week, in order to work different muscles and different angles.
+When putting together a grip routine of your own, its a good idea to cycle through these different types of grips over the course of the week, in order to work different muscles and different angles.

 How To Improve Grip Strength